QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 ### Competitive Equilibrium

+To compute a competitive equilibrium for a production economy where demand curve is pinned down by the marginal utility of wealth $\mu$, we first compute an allocation by solving a planning problem.

+Then we compute the equilibrium price vector using the inverse demand or supply curve.

 #### $\mu=1$ Warmup

 As a special case, let's pin down a demand curve by setting the marginal utility of wealth $\mu =1$.

-Equating supply price to demand price we get
+Equating supply price to demand price and letting $q=c$ we get

 $$
 p = h + H c = \Pi^\top b - \Pi^\top \Pi c ,